 - Recommended: Someone who likes shirasu or fish

-If you like sour flavours, this is definitely the one to go for.
+Classic combo (umeboshi and shiso leaves) on tofu!
+If you like sour flavors, this is definitely the one to go for.
 Mash the flesh of the umeboshi and garnish it with a bit of finely sliced shiso leaf.

 - Amount: 1-2 umeboshi and 2 shiso leaves

-- Recommended: Someone who likes sour flavours
+- Recommended: Someone who likes sour flavors

-Grated daikon
+Grated Daikon

+Do you like sourness from radish and refreshing food?
 Adding grated daikon makes hiyayakko even more refreshing!
 Highly recommended!

 - Amount: 1 tbsp grated daikon with soy sauce